Congregations in the Time of COVID

 January 2020 – Present

 The Exploring the Pandemic Impact on Congregations Project seeks to understand how religious congregations emerge in the years following the outbreak of the COVID-19 virus.
-While the coronavirus pandemic created many challenges for US congregations, 2020 was a chaotic year for far more than this public health crisis, and congregations responded in a variety of ways.
-Understanding the totality of these challenges is imperative for congregations as they begin to navigate life beyond COVID-19.
+While the onset of the coronavirus pandemic created many challenges for US congregations, the past few years have been chaotic for far more than this public health crisis alone.
+Congregations have responded in a variety of ways.
+Understanding the totality of these challenges is imperative for congregations as they continue to navigate the pandemic.

 January 22, 2020